xonixx/xonixx.github.io/bytebeat_gawk.md

 What's the problem?

-Obviously, the GAWK variant was generating different stream of bytes, then the C.
+Obviously, the GAWK variant generates different stream of bytes than the C.

 Not understanding what's going on, I decided to start from the simplest formula possible: `t`.
 I also decided to generate a fixed number of bytes (`10000`) by both programs and try to compare the outputs.